Skip to main content

 scholarship icon

-What kind of career opportunities can I expect after completing this program?
+What kind of career opportunities can I expect after completing the MA in Applied Social Psychology program?

 Graduates of this program are well-prepared for careers in various fields, including social research, policy analysis, community development, and healthcare.
 You may find roles as social policy researchers, consultants, program officers, or in human services organizations.
 The program's focus on applied social psychology equips you with the skills to address complex social issues and contribute to positive social change.